Prostatic tuberculosis or tuberculous prostatitis is an uncommon extrapulmonary manifestation of Mycobacterium tuberculosis infection.

 Primary tuberculosis of the prostate is rare.
-Genitourinary tuberculosis contributes to 5-10% of extrapulmonary cases of tuberculosis in developed countries and 15-20% of cases in developing countries with 6.6% of all genitourinary tuberculosis involving the prostate 1-3.
+Genitourinary tuberculosis contributes to 5-10% of extrapulmonary cases of tuberculosis in developed countries and 15-20% of cases in developing countries.
+6.6% of all genitourinary tuberculosis involve the prostate 1-3.

-The possible modes of metastasis include hematogenous, lymphatic or direct routes
+The possible modes of infective spread include haematogenous, lymphatic, or direct routes.

 - enlargement of the prostate gland